The current FameLab Netherlands competition is closed. Come back in the autumn to find out about getting involved in the next round.

 Previous FameLab editions in the Netherlands

-FameLab started in the Netherlands in 2014 with the University of Groningen and Wageningen UR.
-Pádraic Flood was crowned as winner of the national FameLab final as well as the International FameLab Final in Cheltenham with a presentation about photosynthesis.
+FameLab started in the Netherlands in 2014 with two regional heats.
+Pádraic Flood was crowned as winner of the National FameLab Final as well as the International FameLab Final in Cheltenham with a presentation about photosynthesis.
 Take a look at the winning presentation and all other presentations of the 2014 FameLab Final.